Skip to main content

 If your plan includes independent work, connect this phase to compliance now, not after approval.
 GOV.UK says you need to set up a business if you "trade" in goods or services, and its examples include selling regularly to make a profit.
 It also says that if you start working for yourself, you may need to report income to HMRC.
 If you are unsure whether you are trading, contact HMRC.
 GOV.UK also states you can run a business and be employed at the same time.

 Start with route fit, because story-building gets expensive once you have picked the wrong lane.
 Use this as a due-diligence matrix, not a final rules summary.
-The current source pack for this section does not support hard route-difference claims, so verify current official rules before you commit.
+Treat route differences as live-rule questions and verify current official rules before you commit.

 If you expect a mixed model, meaning employment plus independent work, verify that exact setup first, not after you have drafted evidence.